The trichotomy of primordial black holes initial conditions: Types of initial conditions

 \subsection{Initial conditions}

-The profiles considered in \cite{w} correspond to Type-F. To make our point, we have taken the exponential (Type-F) profile as a base and then deformed it in order to obtain a closed or open FRW core.
-Starting from the base, we then have: \begin{itemize} \item Type-F:
+The profiles considered in \cite{w}, which for large values of $w$ implied Type-II configurations, correspond to Type-F. To make our point, we have taken the exponential (Type-F) profile as a base and then deformed it in order to obtain a closed or open FRW core.
+In this sense, what we are going to consider are collapsing shells characterised by the three possible configurations for the cores and connect those with Type-I and II black holes.